• Skip to main content

 The action and experience bars are found in the bottom center of the World of Warcraft user interface.
 The action bar is the set of square boxes, while the experience (XP) bar is the purple or blue rectangles below it.

-Action and experience bars in World of Warcraft
+Screenshot of the action and experience bars in World of Warcraft

-The experience bar shows your progress in leveling and the action bar is for your spells and abilities
+The experience bar shows your progress in leveling, and the action bar is for your spells and abilities

 Experience Bar